 Can avgolemono soup be reheated?

-Yes, you can re-heat this soup but just make sure you heat it very gently rather than boiling it.
-The egg mixture isn't going to separate when it is cooled and reheated, but it is still more heat-sensitive.
+Yes, you can re-heat this soup but just make sure you heat it gently rather than boiling it.
+The egg mixture isn't going to separate when it is cooled and reheated, but it is still more heat-sensitive than a simple broth.

 Try these other warming soups from around the world: